meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 `cbw` is a little-known instruction that converts a signed number from `b`yte to `w`ord, but for us it's just a shorter `mov ah, 0`.
 In a perhaps similar vein, we use the signed multiply `imul`, because it has more options for how it uses the registers than the unsigned `mul`.
-The particular form used here allows multiplying by an immediate and doesn't overwrite `DX` with the upper half of the product.[^imul]
+The specific form used here allows multiplying by an immediate and doesn't overwrite `DX` with the upper half of the product.[^imul]